Call Matheson Transfer When Seeking Local Moving Quotes in Dunmore, PA

 If you are new to this area, you will want to familiarize yourself with the local attractions that the city has to offer.
 Dunmore, PA is a borough in Lackawanna County, adjoined to Scranton, located about 2-1/2 hours from Philadelphia or 3 hours from New York City.
 This area is a year-round destination for indoor and outdoor activities for the whole family.
 In winter, there’s snowboarding and skiing, air boarding, tubing, ice fishing and ice skating.
 A winter festival that you won’t want to miss is Shiverfest, where tough guys paddle the river while others fill the banks of the Lackawanna River to watch as the kayakers celebrate the valley and its river that runs through it, even in the cold!
 During the warmer months, take advantage of biking and hiking, swimming, fishing and camping, baseball and concerts.
 Don’t miss the Coal Mine Tour, which is open daily most of the year.
 You can accompany a miner and go 300 feet below the earth in a mine car through an old anthracite coal mine, originally opened in 1860.
 Looking for something above ground?
 There’s the Trolley Museum, parks, trails and River Walks.

-If you’re moving locally in the Dunmore, PA area, remember that accuracy is best when attempting to secure a moving quote.
+If you’re moving locally in the Dunmore, PA area, remember that accuracy is best when attempting to secure local moving quotes.
 Be sure to give them exact and detailed information.
 Consider the above suggestions, so you can have confidence that you’ve hired the best movers for your local relocation.
 Get started by calling Matheson Transfer for your free estimate today!